IntelOpenDesign/ConnectAnyThing/README.md

 # Overview

-ConnectAnyThing is an open platform intended for easy prototyping of connected appliances, devices, and installations using Intel’s Galileo development board.
-When you load ConnectAnyThing onto the Galileo’s SD card, Galileo broadcasts a WiFi network and hosts an HTML5 webpage that allows anyone to connect, read inputs and control outputs from their mobile device.
-The first version of this system was created during an Intel internal hackthon in December of 2013.
+ConnectAnyThing is an easy tool for real-time electronic tinkering on Galileo using a mobile device.

+1) Put the ConnectAnyThing software onto a Galileo’s SD card, and power on.

+2) Galileo broadcasts a Wi-Fi network called “ConnectAnyThing.”
+Join with your mobile device.

+3) Open a web browser on your device, go to http://CAT.
+Webpage lets you read inputs and control outputs in real-time from your mobile device.

+Good for tinkering, classroom activities, testing sensors, etc.

+For more information, photos and video links, please visit: https://communities.intel.com/thread/48358

-### Potential Uses
+### Uses

+* Quickly mock-up an interactive experience.
+* Test sensors and simple circuits quickly without code.
+* Read a temperature sensor and control a heater or fan in a garage or attic
 * Make a publicly controllable art installation.
 * Interactive window displays.
 * Remote monitoring and control for cold/toxic/unpleasant environments.